EvanK/redmine-authsource-clientlogin/README.md

 # Google ClientLogin Authentication for Redmine #

-**NOTE**: This is in a very early alpha state (meaning it doesn't entirely work yet).
+**NOTE**: This is still in an very early non-stable state (ie: may break without warning or reason).

 ## Installation ##

 First of all, you may need to install the [Google Data APIs Ruby Utility Library](http://code.google.com/p/gdata-ruby-util/).
-I'm working off of version 1.1.1
+I'm working off of version 1.1.1, though earlier versions may work.

     sudo gem install gdata -v 1.1.1